gunthercox/ChatterBot/docs/training.rst

 ========

 ChatterBot has tools that simplify the process of training a chat bot instance.
+ChatterBot's training process works by creating or building upon the graph data structure that represents the sets of known statements and responses.
+When a chat bot trainer is provided with a data set, it creates the necessary entries in the chat bot's knowledge graph so that the statement inputs and responses are correctly represented.

-These tools range from simple utility methods that update relations of known statements, to a corpus of pre-loaded training data that you can use.
+Several trainers come built-in with ChaterBot.
+These utilities range from allowing you to update the knowledge graph based on a list of statements representing a conversation, to tools that allow you to train your bot based on a corpus of pre-loaded training data.

+The case that someone wants to create a custom training module typically comes up when they have data in some format that they want to train the bot with.

 ..  _set_trainer: